ssmulders/hashed-passport/readme.md

 Requirements
 -----

+**OPTIONAL**
-The migration changes the default VARCHAR(100) setting of the `secret` column of the `oauth_clients` table to VARCHAR(2048).
+The migration needed to support encryption changes the default VARCHAR(100) setting of the `secret` column of the `oauth_clients` table to VARCHAR(2048).
 Make sure your database supports this.
 If you use MySQL this means version 5.0.3+

 This length is needed to support the encrypted client secret value.
 It could be less, but I'd rather be safe than sorry.
 The actual maximum column character length has no impact on storage usage.